atrodo/teaching_robots_drumming/_posts/2019-07-27-creating-structure-of-music.md

 ---
-layout: default
+layout: post
+title: "Creating the Structure of Music"
-title:  "The Fight Melody"
+alt_title:  "The Fight Melody"
 song: "The Fight Song by Sanctus Real"
 ---